The Succubus (1)

 Why here?
 That’s my only question for the evening.
 Why on a mountain curve on the way to town when there is literally an uninhabited forest right across the way?
 Obviously, someone wanted to send a message, but to whom?
 This woman ain’t local.
 There haven’t been any missing person reports.
 Hell, we get a search party together if one of the neighbor’s dogs gets loose.
 No. That poor woman ain’t from around these parts.

 I pull off from the side of the road and spin gravel beneath my tires.
 This is the cops’ job and I’m certainly not one of them.
-I met a few in the clink back in my younger years, but I’ve been walking the straight and narrow for a good long while now.
+I met a few in the clink back in my younger years that weren’t bad, but I’ve been walking the straight and narrow for a good long while now.
 It’s time to get back to Maple.
 I walk in the door and Maple is on the phone.
 She breaks up her conversation.

 “About what?”
 I pretend not to know.